Butterfly Information

 There would be no butterfly metamorphosis if it didn't start with this:

-Constructing a butterfly garden may not peak your curiosity to the following subjects - at least for now.
-But when you find a butterfly beneath a plant that makes you wonder how it died, you begin to wonder...
+Constructing a butterfly garden may not peak your curiosity at first, but when you find a butterfly beneath a plant that has died, for example, you may find yourself examining it closer.
+I know I do!

 There is so much science has learned that butterfly information resources could focus on wings of butterflies and how they are the biggest key to survival only.